-Candor can often be sweet, but also brutal, even humorously so.
+Candor can often be sweet, but also heart-wrenching, even humorously so.
 Such is the case with another number one hit by the Temptations.

 Released in 1966 by Motown Records, Beauty is Only Skin Deep went number 3 on the pop charts and number 1 on the R&B charts.
 It was a smash hit that had a simple message: